Concordium/concordium-base/smart-contracts/docs/src/guides/setup-tools.rst

 Concordium Client
 =================

-To be able to deploy smart contract and generally interacting with the chain, make sure to have ``concordium-client`` install on your local system.
+To deploy smart contract modules and interact with the chain, make sure to have ``concordium-client`` install on your local system.

 .. todo::
     Link to install instructions